inkyblackness/ss-specs/fileFormat/ResourceFiles.md

 **File Header** (128 bytes)

-    0000  string  Header text "LG Res File v2\r\n\x1A" 0011  []byte  not used (0x00)
+    0000  [16]byte  signature "LG Res File v2\r\n"
+    0010  [96]byte  comment, terminated with "\x1A" (remainder 0x00)
+    0070  [12]byte  reserved, set to 0x00
-    007C  int32   file offset to directory
+    007C  sint32    file offset to directory

-> Although the byte 0x1A is found in all resource files immediately after the header text, it is not part of the string.
-It serves as a terminator for an optional comment that may follow the string header.
+> No resource file has been found containing a comment.
+It always only contains the terminator byte 0x1A.
+> The comment is terminated with 0x1A as this represents the ```Ctrl+Z``` code.
+This was a little trick to enable people to ```type``` the file on the command line and not be spammed with binary garbage.

 ### File Directory
 The file directory consists of a 6 byte header followed directly by its directory entries: